Skip to main content

 Can I use standard JMX RMI instead of remote+http?

-No. WildFly removed standard JMX RMI access.
-All remote JMX goes through the management interface using the remote+http protocol.
-This requires jboss-client.jar on the connecting client's classpath.
+No. WildFly removed standard JMX/RMI access.
+All remote JMX goes through the management interface using the remote+http protocol, which requires jboss-client.jar on the connecting client's classpath.

 Does this work with WildFly in Kubernetes?

 Yes.
-Run the JMX Scraper as a sidecar container in the same pod.
-Set OTEL_JMX_SERVICE_URL to service:jmx:remote+http://localhost:9990.
-The sidecar needs jboss-client.jar on its classpath — use the multi-stage Dockerfile shown above.
+Run the JMX Scraper as a sidecar container in the same pod and set OTEL_JMX_SERVICE_URL to service:jmx:remote+http://localhost:9990.
+The sidecar needs jboss-client.jar on its classpath - use the multi-stage Dockerfile shown above.

 How do I get session metrics?